wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * The impending food **crisis** has renewed the call to establish an international stock of basic foodstuffs, principally cereals, to cover seasonal fluctuations in world production.

 * It will be the Western countries, the free enterprise countries, the so-called capitalist countries, that will be called upon to provide the exportable surplus food in this time of **crisis**, indeed in the immediate future.

+* They include: The 'Energy **Crisis**'; The Problem of Liquid Fuels- Exploration, Windfall Gains, Fuel Substitution, Conservation; A Natural Gas Policy For Australia- Demand and Supply, Gas Pricing, End Use Allocation of Gas; The Contribution of Coal- Reserves, Coal Uses; and The Australian Mineral Industry.

 * We came in when the universities were in a state of **crisis**, when we had the findings of the Murray Commission, and we have come in at election times with Commonwealth scholarships, with science grants, with grants for school libraries and so on.